razorpay/razorpay-cordova/README.md

-# Cordova bindings for Razorpay's Mobile SDKs
+# Cordova/Phonegap bindings for Razorpay's Mobile SDKs

 Cordova plugin for integrating razorpay's payment on mobile.
 Currently supports android only.